pablodecm/paper-inferno/paper/paper.md

 $16.97\pm0.11$, can be
 compared with the corresponding one obtained by uniformly binning the output of classification-based models in 10 bins, $24.01\pm0.36$.
-The number of bins is the same as that of [@Fig:subfigs_clf_hists], and is chosen to match the dimensionality adopted for the summary statistic of INFERNO.
 The models based on
 cross-entropy loss were
 trained during 200 epochs using a mini-batch size of 64 and a fixed learning